top of page

 Your Insurance Policy Requirements

 Insurance policies are clear about the homeowner's responsibility to mitigate and protect their property.
 Most policies state that if the property owner fails to act in a timely manner, they may be held partially or fully responsible for the additional damage.
-For example, if a homeowner experiences a leak and fails to fix it promptly, allowing the water to seep into walls and flooring, the insurance company might refuse to cover the extensive damage.
+For example, if a homeowner experiences a leak and fails to repair it promptly, allowing water to seep into walls and flooring, the insurance company may refuse to cover the resulting extensive damage.
 Insurers expect the homeowner to take reasonable steps to prevent further loss once they discover water intrusion, even before professional help arrives.

 Homeowners are typically required to: